AdobeDocs/experience-manager-desktop-app.en/help/using.md

 In collaborative environments, multiple users may work on same set of assets that can lead to versioning conflicts.
 To prevent conflicts, follow these best practices:

 * Do not edit any assets by clicking [!UICONTROL Open].
-Do not edit the locally downloaded assets by opening from your filesystem folder.
+Do not edit the locally downloaded assets by opening from your file system folder.
 Other users do not know that the asset is being edited.
 * To edit an asset, always click [!UICONTROL Edit].
 It opens the asset in the native application and adds a lock icon on the asset, so the other users know that the asset is being edited.
 * Click [!UICONTROL Toggle Check-in] if you accidentally start editing without clicking [!UICONTROL Edit].
 This adds a lock icon to the asset.
 Even if you plan to edit an asset later but want to avoid others editing it, click [!UICONTROL Toggle Check-in] to lock the asset.
 * Before editing an asset, ensure that other users are not editing it.
 Look for the lock icon on the asset.